 Share on ThriftyFunThis page contains the following solutions.
 Have something to add?
 Please share your solution!

 I had really bad vertical rust stains in my bathroom sink from the top opening.
 I searched for answers online and came across one on this website and was about to try it when when a friend suggested I use Lysol in the 'bottle neck' blue/white toilet bowl cleaner.
-I knew I had this., so I grabbed it and sure enough it says right on there Disinfectant, Power Toilet Bowl Cleaner, Kills Germs, Removes Tough Rust and Mineral Stains.
-I poured it on and waited 10 minutes.
-It worked like a charm and having the product on hand made it even nicer.

 Since I didn't have toilet bowl cleaner today, I used tub and shower cleaner with great result!
 I suspect it is like many other things that are sold under different brand names, but are made by the same manufacturer.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 What "in the bowl" cleaner is really good with less elbow grease?
 You know the type, "just drop in in".